Shell wraps up sale of stake in deepwater gas-to-power project off Philippines

 Back in May 2021, Shell inked a deal for the sale of its 100 per cent shareholding in its subsidiary, Shell Philippines Exploration (SPEX), with Udenna Corporation’s subsidiary.
 SPEX holds a 45 per cent operating interest in Service Contract 38 (SC38), which includes the producing Malampaya gas field.
 Come July 2022, Prime Infra entered into a share purchase agreement, acquiring Malampaya Energy XP, the legal entity which had previously signed an agreement with Shell to acquire SPEX.

-Moreover, Shell underscored that SPEX, under the ownership of Prime Infra, will continue to own a 45 per cent operating interest and the operatorship of the Malampaya gas field.
-The company also disclosed that other members of the Service Contract 38 consortium are UC38 LLC, a subsidiary of Udenna Corporation, and PNOC Exploration Corporation (PNOC EC), which own 45 per cent and 10 per cent participating interests, respectively.
+Moreover, Shell underscores that SPEX, under the ownership of Prime Infra, will continue to own a 45 per cent operating interest and the operatorship of the Malampaya gas field.
+The other members of the Service Contract 38 consortium are UC38 LLC, a subsidiary of Udenna Corporation, and PNOC Exploration Corporation (PNOC EC), which own 45 per cent and 10 per cent participating interests, respectively.

 Located off the coast of Palawan, the Malampaya deepwater gas-to-power project started operating with the first offshore platform in 2001 while commercial operations kicked off in 2002.
 In 2015, a second platform was added – the first to be designed and built in the country – “to help maintain vital supplies of energy for years to come.”

 This project extracts natural gas and condensate from the depths of the Palawan Basin while a nearby shallow-water production platform processes the gas and exports it through a 504 km (313-mile) underwater pipeline to an onshore gas plant.
 Afterwards, the gas is processed further and sent to three power plants in Batangas.